HIP-1195: Hiero hooks and an application to allowances

 /// address is set in `context.owner`; it depends only the contents

-/// of the active lambda's 0x00 storage slot.
+/// of the active hook's 0x00 storage slot.

 function allow(